jsutch/RITA_Scripts/README.md

 **Evaluating traffic on an external webserver**
 Watching public traffic to see if a local c2 has been installed and determine which regions are accessing services.

+- finished heuristic scoring
+- finished heuristic + RITA scoring
 - added a feature if an IP has a DNS entry or is correctly configured with a reverse
 - incorporated fail2ban entries

 TODO:
+- add threading to DNS lookups
 - speed up the AS feature creation by creating a global AS dictionary to feed the features
-- sum and sort by score to determine mystery nodes vs "well mannered" nodes
 - summarize into dashboard
+- make heuristics modular
+- extract report from connections

 **Evaluating traffic from a office or home LAN**
 Here we want to mostly determine beacon-like normal services (DNS to known providers), callbacks to corporate services we expect (Apple, Microsoft, Google, etc) and others to narrow down what likely C2 or non-expected traffic is egressing.

-TODO:
-- formalize True Positives
-- extract report from connections
+Scoring can be used to build filters for corporate spyware and regular services (like apt checkins) to further filter out probable "bad" connections.

 ### Exporatory Data Analysis of external traffic